carlosror/project_index/README.md

 In these projects I either pursued an interesting line of inquiry or devised a tool I thought would be useful.
 They were built with **R**, **Python**, **MySQL**, **Excel VBA**, **Javascript**, **jQuery**, or some combination of them, and skills learned in [**courses**](https://carlosror.github.io/course_index) taken on the [edX](https://github.com/carlosror/course_index) or [Coursera](https://github.com/carlosror/course_index) platforms.

-## Data exploration and visualization
+## Data analysis, exploration, and visualization

 #### [Tracking the performance of the Florida Retirement System pension fund](https://carlosror.github.io/pension_plans/) [<img src="github_icon.png">](https://github.com/carlosror/pension_plans)